RoboTech-dev/My-portfolio-website/README.md

 # My-portfolio-website
 The portfolio website of Derrick Naibei Ndiema is a professional online platform created to present my skills, projects, and expertise as an IT specialist, software developer, and programmer.
 It acts as a digital resume and personal brand, offering visitors a clear overview of my background, technical abilities, and accomplishments.
+The website features a modern, responsive design that works seamlessly across devices, with both light and dark modes for user preference.
+Its structure is simple yet effective, consisting of key sections such as Home, About, Projects, and Contact.
+The Home page provides an introduction with a profile photo, greeting, and role description.
+The About section outlines my professional background and technical skills, while the Projects section highlights completed work, demonstrating practical experience and problem-solving ability.
+A downloadable CV and “Hire Me” call-to-action are integrated to make it easy for potential employers or clients to access my credentials.

+The Contact section includes a form, email, phone number, and links to social media profiles, ensuring smooth communication.
+Interactive navigation, hover effects, and social icons add to the site’s usability and visual appeal.

+Overall, the portfolio website serves as a comprehensive, user-friendly platform that showcases who I am, what I can do, and how to connect with me, helping me stand out in professional and career opportunities.